shashank-sharma/100-days-of-code/log.md

 ### Day 22: January 24, 2017

 Created shashank-sharma.github.io personal blog which shows all my projects.
 Blog was created in github pages with materialize css.

+### Day 23: January 25, 2017

+Today I got less time still I managed to work on fabot project.
+Added new function notifications which let users to check notification of their profile also added some interactive user interface which let user to use this program much easily.
+Plus also checked some end cases for this program to avoid program to break.